Abdul-hadi-bits/DigiHub/README.md

 # About this Project
-a flutter project which provides capability such as:
+a flutter project which provides capabilities such as:

 Task schedualing (with local notifications).